Jonas Moore: Ordnance officer

 With the patronage of the King's brother, Moore found a place as a member of the Ordnance Office.
 He was appointed Assistant Surveyor of the Ordnance on 19 June 1665 as full deputy to Francis Nicholls, who had been Surveyor since 1660.
 Moore became Surveyor-General of the Ordnance after the death of Nicholls on 28 July 1669.

 The Surveyor's duties were not confined to land surveying; rather the main duty was to ensure availability of adequate stores, particularly guns and ammunition.
-During the Third Anglo-Dutch War, Moore met Prince Rupert at the Nore with 16 vessels loaded with powder and shot.
+During the Third Anglo-Dutch War, Moore met Prince Rupert at The Nore (off the Thames Estuary) with 16 vessels loaded with powder and shot.
 He received his knighthood on 28 January 1673, probably as a reward for his duties during the first year of the Third Dutch War.
 With the end of the war in 1674, Moore was able to pursue his interest in astronomy and attempted to gain support from the Royal Society for an observatory at Chelsea College.
 Moore was elected to the Royal Society on 3 December 1674, but the proposal for an observatory at Chelsea came to nothing.
 He continued as an active member, and in May 1676 he was appointed a Vice-President of the Royal Society.

 When Charles II appointed John Flamsteed his "astronomical observator" on 4 March 1675, Flamsteed had already enjoyed Moore's patronage since 1670, when Moore presented him with a Towneley micrometer.
 The Ordnance Office was responsible for the building of the Royal Observatory at Greenwich, which was completed in June 1676.
 Moore provided much of the Observatory's foundation equipment including the two "Great Clocks" by Thomas Tompion, out of his own pocket.